Miracle-qi/ShuhaoQi.github.io/index.md

 - Laser-SLAM based on ICP and Graph Optimization (SLAM, Oct.
 2016–Jun.
 2017)
   <br>
-  Establish a scan-to-map ICP algorithm and utilize Least Square method to optimize graph after close-loop detection.
+Motivated by Cartography of Google, I established a scan-to-map Iterative Closest Point (ICP) algorithm based on triangulation and SVD algorithm.
+Additionally, least square method was used to optimize graph after close-loop detection.
+Through simulation, this method achieved excellent performance.
 - RoboMasters Competition (Embedded System, Mar.
 2015–Jul.
 2015)
   <br>
-  Design “Gunner” robot which can accurately hit the target from a long distance
+Representing UESTC to participate in this national competition organized by DJI, and taking charge of "Gunner" robot, which can accurately hit the target from a distance with the help of visual positioning.

 ### Artificial Intelligence
 - Tianchi Competition: Zero-Shot Detection (Transfer Learning, Sep.
 2018–Nov.
 2018)
   <br>
-  Use ResNet to extract visual features and combine semantic information to classify unseen categories.(Rank: 32/3225)
+We used ResNet to extract visual features from images and mapped them to semantic vectors in order to classify unseen categories through analysis of categorical attributes.(Rank: 32/3225)

 ### Automation Equipment
 - Control of Precision Micromanipulator (Signal Processing, Mar.
 2019–Jun.
 2019)
   <br>
-  Establish upper machine to control piezoceramics and process signals from multiple sensors.
+I established upper machine to control piezoceramics and processed signals from multiple sensors.

 - Automatic Packaging Machine (Embedded System, Feb.
 2016–May 2016)
   <br>
-  Design an automatic machine for small merchants, which can fold the carton and seal tape automatically.
+Designed an automatic packaging machine for small merchants, which can fold the carton and seal tape automatically.[[Video](https://www.youtube.com/watch?v=MYVdqLGrYbs)]

 ## Awards